jasonraimondi/jasonraimondi.com/content/posts/030_authenticating-nextjs-part-3.md

 +++
-title = "Add pre-rendered async rest api calls in getInitialProps()" slug = "authenticating-nextjs-part-3" date = "2019-08-16T05:30:00-0700"
-description = "Authenticating and securing a nextjs application" tags = [
+title = "Add server side rendered async api calls to your Next.js application that resolve before the initial page load" slug = "authenticating-nextjs-part-3" date = "2019-08-16T05:30:00-0700" description = "Add api calls to your application that can all be resolved before the initial render, giving the user (or bot) a fully loaded page right from the get-go." tags = [
     "authenticating-nextjs",
     "nextjs",